natiq0802/NFL_underdog_predictor/README.md

 **DISCLAIMER**: We are not doing this for gambling purposes, but rather to try and uncover patterns and trends previously undetected.
 This project is motivated purely by curiosity and has zero monetary incentives.

-Our project is divided into 4 notebooks, each serving its own unique function:
+Our project is divided into 4 notebooks, each serving its own unique function.
+They are intended to be used in the following order:
 1. `Notebook-1.ipynb`: Data retrieval and loading
 2. `Notebook-2.ipynb`: Data cleaning and standardizing
 3. `Notebook-3.ipynb`: Exploratory analysis and visualizations